 3. Review the Maintenance Agreement

 Your current elevator maintenance service contract may not be aligned with your elevator system’s condition or the level of elevator service you require.
-If your elevator service provider is pushing for an elevator modernization but failing to maintain your existing system properly, a contract review maybe in order.
+If your elevator service provider is pushing for elevator modernization but failing to maintain your existing system properly, a contract review may be in order.

 We help building owners analyze maintenance records, identify gaps, and review service levels that better reflect the actual needs and capabilities of the equipment.
 This ensures that you’re not paying for a service that isn’t being delivered or being pushed toward modernization out of convenience.